nithish96/nithish96.github.io/_posts/2019-11-15-lotterytickets.md

 feature_text: |
   Lottery Ticket Hypothesis
 feature_image: "https://picsum.photos/2560/600?image=872"
-excerpt: "The main goal of neural network pruning is to reduce the size of the network complexity by removing the unwanted parts of the network.
-We will study one of important methods of pruning called Lottery Ticket Hypothesis"
+excerpt: "The main goal of neural network pruning is to reduce the size of the network (either by memory or execution time or both) by removing the unwanted parts of the network.
+Here, we will study one of important methods of pruning called Lottery Ticket Hypothesis."
 ---

 <script type="text/javascript" src="http://latex.codecogs.com/latexit.js"></script>